CarsonDavis/CarsonDavis.github.io/_posts/2024-05-14-plane_holder.md

 ## The Problem
 To put it simply, I have a ton of hand planes.
 And they are taking up my whole damn workbench.

 Every woodworking YouTuber seems to have an epic, wall-hanging storage solution for their hand planes.
-They look awesome, but it turns out they are relatively easy to build, so I figured it was time for me to finally join the club.
+They look awesome, but it turns out they are also relatively easy to build, so I figured it was time for me to finally join the club.

 ![20240514_205613](20240514_205613_background.jpg)